User-created data source: Spark SQL

 Database

-The name of the database you specified during deployment.
+The name of the database that you specified during deployment.

-The logon credentials for the Spark SQL database.
-Ensure that the user has the CREATE, INSERT, UPDATE, and DELETE permissions on the tables in the database.
+The username and password for the Spark SQL database.
+Ensure that the user has CREATE, INSERT, UPDATE, and DELETE permissions on the tables in the database.

 VPC data source

-If your database is in an Alibaba Cloud VPC, enable the VPC data source option.
+If your database uses an Alibaba Cloud VPC network, enable VPC data source.

-Select Instance if your database is on an ECS instance, or select CLB if you are connecting through a Classic Load Balancer (CLB).
+If your database is deployed on an Alibaba Cloud ECS instance, select "Instance".
+If you connect through a Classic Load Balancer (CLB), select "CLB".

 • Instance

-• Purchaser AccessId: The AccessKey ID of the account that owns the ECS instance.
+• AccessKey ID: The AccessKey ID for the account that owns the instance.

 Note

-This AccessKey must have read permissions on the target instance.
-If the AccessKey also has write permissions on the security group, Quick BI automatically adds its IP addresses to the whitelist.
-Otherwise, you must add them manually.
+Ensure that this AccessKey ID has read permissions on the target instance.
+If the AccessKey ID also has write permissions for the corresponding security group, the system automatically adds the required IP addresses to the whitelist.
+Otherwise, you must add the IP addresses manually.
 For more information, see Create a custom policy.

-• Purchaser AccessKey: The AccessKey secret corresponding to the AccessKey ID.
+• AccessKey Secret: The AccessKey Secret that corresponds to the AccessKey ID.

 • Instance ID: The ID of the ECS instance.
-You can find this on the Instances page of the ECS console.
+To find the instance ID, log on to the ECS console and go to the Instances page.

 For more information, see View instance information.

-• Region: The region where the ECS instance is located, visible in the upper-left corner of the ECS console.
+• Region: The region where the ECS instance is located.
+To find the region, log on to the ECS console and check the upper-left corner.

 For more information, see View instance information.